Lake Formation full table access for EMR Serverless - Amazon EMR

 Configure full table access mode in SageMaker Unified Studio

-To access Lake Formation registered tables from interactive Spark sessions in JupyterLab notebooks, you must use compatibility permission mode.
+To access Lake Formation registered tables from interactive Spark sessions in JupyterLab notebooks, use compatibility permission mode.
 Use the %%configure magic command to set up your Spark configuration.
 Choose the configuration based on your table type:

 For Hive tables